 We are a clinical stage biopharmaceutical development company that was incorporated in 2003.
 Since our incorporation, we have been focused on research and development.
 Our most advanced therapeutic candidates are in clinical development.
 We, or our licensees, as applicable, will be required to conduct significant additional clinical trials before we or they can seek the regulatory approvals necessary to begin commercial sales of our therapeutic candidates.
 We have incurred losses since inception, principally as a result of research and development and general administrative expenses in support of our operations.
-We recorded a net loss of approximately NIS 50.2 million in 2011, net income of approximately NIS 7.4 million in 2010, and a net loss of approximately NIS 61.2 million in 2009.
-As of September 30, 2012, we had an accumulated deficit of approximately NIS 419.9 million.
+We recorded net losses of approximately NIS 46.1 million in the nine months ended September 30, 2013, NIS 76.3 million in 2012 and NIS 50.2 million in 2011.
+As of September 30, 2013, we had an accumulated deficit of approximately NIS 490.4 million.
 We anticipate that we will incur significant additional losses as we continue to focus our resources on prioritizing, selecting and advancing our most promising therapeutic candidates.
 We may never be profitable and we may never achieve significant sustained revenues.